 Assembling the point solutions and microservices that meet your needs individually into a coherent and integrated whole can add significant time to your product development cycle.
 Additionally, you would have to hire a large team of engineers with deep expertise in each part of the IoT architecture.

-Buying an integrated platform makes this simple.
+Using a full-stack IoT Platform-as-a-Service makes this simple.
 You can buy the devices you need, activate them, and get working connectivity right out of the box.